-When I challenge students in lessons I use a simple three-part plan that, fortuitously for science teachers, has the acronym PCR: Preparation, Challenge, Reflection.
+When I challenge students in lessons I use a simple three-part plan that, fortuitously for science teachers, has the acronym PCR: Preparation, Challenge, Rapid feedback

 - Establish what your students already know and be clear of what prior knowledge is necessary.
 You can’t challenge if you don’t know the starting point.

 - Establish what resources students will need to solve the problem e.g. text books, specific websites, practical equipment.
 Challenge often goes wrong when students are expected to somehow ‘discover’ some theory.
 The best challenges involve application of existing knowledge.

 Decide on the type of challenge you are going to do.
 Challenge in science lessons can take one of four forms: this is an oversimplification, but it is simple enough to be useful in the classroom, so here goes.